-As its name suggests they are prestressed before casting of the beam.
+As its name suggests they are prestressed before casting the beam.
 Concrete beam formwork is set up with tension wire in it and hydraulic jacks are used to give pretension before casting.

-Just before concreting in the beam, tension wire is stressed as per the requirement with help of a hydraulic jack.
+Just before concreting in the beam, the tension wire is stressed as per the requirement with help of a hydraulic jack.
 After that concrete is poured into it and cured.
 This casted beam is called a prestressed concrete beam.

-As we know that concrete strong in compression but weak in tension.
+As we know that concrete is strong in compression but weak in tension.
 There is a constant affords to reduce the tension force on the concrete members.